 You might think this scenario is from some weird beer-based science fiction book, but in reality, it’s already happening.
 An Israeli company by the name of Weissberger has enabled self-serve beer through two pieces of equipment:

 - “Flow meters” which are attached to all the taps/kegs in the bar

-- A router that collects all of this flow data and sends it to the bar’s computer
+- A router that collects all this flow data and sends it to the bar’s computer

-Using this system, many cool things are possible.
+By using this system, a lot of cool things can be made possible.
 For example, you can let customers pour their own beer in a “self-serve” style fashion.
 However, there are other profitable possibilities as well that come from the use of big data.
-Bar owners can use these flow meters to see which beers are selling when, according to the time of day and the day of the week and so on.
+Bar owners can use these flow meters to see which beers are selling when, according to the time of day, the day of the week, and so on.
 Then, they can use this data to create specials that take advantage of customer behavior.